University of Wolverhampton Law School

 On completion of the LLB (Hons) Law course, you will be able to:

-5. demonstrate an awareness of the contexts within which law operates and be able to use this awareness to offer critical judgments of arguments or legal issues.
+5. Demonstrate an awareness of the contexts within which law operates and be able to use this awareness to offer critical judgements of arguments or legal issues.

 Location Mode Fee Year